 Buildings & Facilities Overview

 The Americans with Disabilities Act (ADA) has a lot to say about the physical objects that make up our built environment.
 Built environment refers to the things around us that are made by people and that are where we work, live, and play.
-Examples include office buildings, schools, hotels, theaters, sidewalks, parks, airports, and bus stops.
+Examples include office buildings, outdoor plazas, dog parks, motels, malls, schools, sidewalks, playgrounds, airports, and bus stops.

 In many cases, when you’re designing, building, or altering the built environment, you need to follow rules based on the ADA.
 You may also need to follow state or local rules regarding accessibility.
 (Federal buildings and facilities have similar requirements that are legislated by the ABA, or Architectural Barriers Act.)

 The US Department of Justice adopts and enforces rules for the built environment.
 The current rules are called the 2010 ADA Standards for Accessible Design.
-The 2010 ADA Standards for Accessible Design has 10 chapters and many specific requirements—to learn more, read About the 2010 Standards for Accessible Design.
+The 2010 ADA Standards for Accessible Design has 10 chapters and many specific requirements.